seanh/snapshotter/README.markdown

 Progress is printed to stdout as snapshots are made, and an itemized change-summary is printed, suitable for redirecting to a log file.

-To restore selected files just copy them back from a snapshot to the live system.
+To restore selected files just copy them back from a snapshot directory to the live system.
 To restore an entire snapshot just copy the entire snapshot directory back to the live system.

+Old snapshots (or selected files within old snapshots) can be deleted without affecting newer snapshots.

 Either SRC or DEST (but not both) can be a remote directory, e.g.:
 `you@yourdomain.org:/path/to/snapshots`.

-If a backup command is interrupted the transferred files will be stored in an incomplete.snapshot directory in DEST, and the backup can be resumed by running the same command again.
+If a backup command is interrupted the transferred files will be stored in an `incomplete.snapshot` directory in DEST, and the backup can be resumed by running the same command again.

 To exclude files from being backed up list them in a file at `$HOME/.backup/excludes` on the machine that is running the backup command, one